rajatsachdeva31/space-explorer/README.md

 ## 📬 Contact

-Made with 💫 by [Your Name] — for educational purposes.
+Made with 💫 by Rajat Sachdeva — for educational purposes.